Juna

-"Juna" is a song by American singer-songwriter Clairo from her third studio album Charm (2024).
+"Juna" is a song by American singer-songwriter Clairo from her third studio album, Charm (2024).
 Clairo performed the song on The Tonight Show Starring Jimmy Fallon to promote the album, to positive reviews.
 In August 2024, a music video for the song was released, marking her first professional music video and first music video overall in over six years.
 The video followed Clairo at an independent wrestling event.
-In 2025, the song was used in an internet meme where performative males made videos to the song.

 Composition

 The song was written by Clairo, Marco Benevento, and Leon Michels, and produced by Clairo and Michels.
 It has been described as a rhythm and blues song by Rolling Stone.

 Release and promotion

 On July 17, 2024, Clairo performed the song live on The Tonight Show Starring Jimmy Fallon to promote the album.
 The Guardian praised the intimate and light-hearted feel of the performance.
 In its review, Clash described Clairo's performance of "Juna" as a cohesive and delicate rendition, likening the arrangement to "a gossamer spider's web of soulful pop".